 Department for International Trade (DIT)

-A consultation to inform our future trade relationship and negotiations with the United States.
+A call for input to inform our approach to our future trade relationship with Japan.

 A consultation to inform our future trade relationship and negotiations with Australia.